 The same is true for many in our world today.
 Even people who go to good churches where the Bible is taught and where they believe in Jesus have come to believe that the crucifixion of Jesus Christ is the key element in the story of the Gospel.
-Not to diminish the cross, because the cross is critically important, but if Jesus Christ simply died and was buried and did not come back from the grave, then He cannot be the Savior of the world any more than you or I can.
-But if Jesus died and He did indeed come back from the grave, He has made a statement one certainly might want to listen to.
+Not to diminish the cross, because the cross is critically important, but if Jesus Christ simply died and was buried and did not come back from the grave, then He could not be the Savior of the world any more than you or I can.
+But if Jesus came back from the grave, He has made a statement worth listening to.

 Imagine that we were privileged to be the first ones to visit the tomb, and that we, along with the visitors who did go there, were able to approach the garden where Jesus had been buried.